aldenblack/Classifier-Site/README.md

 #### Custom Count
 If there are more than three eggs in the image, type the **INTEGER VALUE** of the number of eggs in the tile.
 Do NOT type the word equivalent of the count.
 After you type in the integer, click submit and the next image will be loaded.

+#### Undo
+If you make a mistake, click Undo.
+This should allows you to reclassify the image.

 #### Important: Partial Egg Counting
 There is no partial egg button!
 If you see more than 70% of an egg in the image or you didn't _really_ have to think about if this is an egg or not, count is as an egg.
 If there's very little of the egg in the image (e.g. less than 20% of the egg), do not count it as an egg.
 If you are unsure, click "Unsure."